jbrosi/spaceshipintrouble/Readme.md

 The status of this is pre-alpha yet and there may be several bugs but feel free to open an issue if you want something to be fixed.

+## Typescript?
+Why?

+In order to see if it's worth the effort.
+This is my first larger TypeScript project but I'm already loving it.
+It produces almost exactly the code I would write when using plain JavaScript but helps my IDE with AutoCompletion, Typechecks and so on.
+It just adds some convenience stuff to my beloved JavaScript while not affecting its performance or possibilities, so why not use it?

+If you don't like it but want to use parts of my Code just compile it to JavaScript and work with the compiled result.

 ## Did you do this all on your own?

 Of course not.
 I used various libraries, tools and assets...
 The entity / component system is heavily inspired by the